itslanguage/itslanguage-js/README.md

 ```

 **Warning**: this will install the ITSLanguage Javascript SDK as a beta package to your project.
-Things might not work as expected, for instance the sdk might require a specific backend to work on.
+Things might not work as expected.
+For instance the sdk might require a specific backend version
-If you're installint the sdk this way, make sure you now what you're doing.
-Breaking changes will
+to be able to function with this version to work on.
+So make sure you now what you're doing when
-occur.
+installing the next branch to your project.
+Breaking changes will occur.

 ### Dependencies